RubberDuckEng/roguelike/README.md

 - "We should put more walls or make the map harder to see or make it harder to get to the map or add more bad guys"
 - Unclear what the items do
 - No indication that you take damage.
-- Not clear you should be allowed to go back up.